 NOT LIVING WITH A SHORT FUSE ANY MORE…

-I knew that I had to learn to stop yelling for my own sake – and the sake of my children.
+I knew I had to learn to stop yelling for my own sake – and the sake of my children.
 This wasn’t the person, or the Mom I wanted to be.

 In my nightly google searches for techniques to stop yelling, I came across this quote.
 It’s something I think often and remind myself of frequently.